publisha/shakespeareplay/readme.md

 > Then in the terminal window copy and paste this:

-> git config --global credential.helper osxkeychain
+> `git config --global credential.helper osxkeychain`

 > You should now be able to _push_ your updates direct to GitHub and see the results on your web site.

 The MACs have installed an application called _GitHub Desktop_.
 Find this in the launchpad.
-If you want to install this on your own computer, it is free and [comes from here][28180b16].
+If you want to install this on your own computer, it is free and [comes from here][c6de3c27]

+  [c6de3c27]: https://desktop.github.com "grab GithUb Desktop"

 - Open the GitHub Desktop APP
 - It will show a tutorial that you can come back to if you wish.